lujienc/Practical-Machine-Learning/README.md

 # Practical-Machine-Learning

-## Index.md file can be directly accessed with codes, figures, narratives, and results.
+### Index.md file can be directly accessed with codes, figures, narratives, and results.

-## Index.html file can also be directly accessed.
+### Compiled Index.html file can also be directly accessed at http://rpubs.com/lujienc/134933.